-In website content management, especially when we want to insert dynamic data into JavaScript code or build JSON-formatted output, handling special characters is a crucial aspect that cannot be ignored.
-The template engine of AnQiCMS (AnQiCMS) provides a rich set of filters to help us elegantly handle such issues, among whichaddslashesThe filter is a practical tool specifically designed for this kind of scenario.
+In website content management, especially when we want to insert dynamic data into JavaScript code or build JSON formatted output, handling special characters is a non-negligible aspect.
+AnQiCMS (AnQiCMS) template engine provides a rich set of filters to help us elegantly handle such issues, among whichaddslashesA filter is a practical tool specifically designed for such scenarios.

-addslashesThe function of the filter is to parse.
+addslashesThe function of the filter is to analyze.

-addslashesFilter, as the name implies, its core function is to add a backslash before a specific character in a string.
-In the programming world, these "specific characters" are often those that have special meanings in some grammatical environments, such as single quotes ("'), double quote ()") and the backslash (\)\).
+addslashesA filter, as the name implies, its core function is to add a backslash before specific characters in a string.
+In the programming world, these "specific characters" are often those that have special meanings in some syntactic environments, such as single quotes ('Punctuation marks (and) quotation marks (") and backslash (\)

-For example, we may have a user comment content that includes various special characters.
+For example, we might have a user comment that contains various special characters.
 If we directly assign this content to a JavaScript variable:

 <script>